 CREATIVE WRITING & TEACHING

-Caroline Hagood is the author of the poetry books, Lunatic Speaks (FutureCycle Press, 2012) and Making Maxine’s Baby (Hanging Loose Press, 2015); the creative nonfiction books, Ways of Looking at a Woman (Hanging Loose Press, 2019) and Weird Girls: Writing the Art Monster (Spuyten Duyvil, 2022); and the novels, Ghosts of America (Hanging Loose Press, 2021) and Filthy Creation (MadHat Press 2023).
+Caroline Hagood is the author of the poetry books, Lunatic Speaks, Death and Other Speculative Fictions: An Essay in Prose Poems, and Making Maxine’s Baby; the creative nonfiction books, Ways of Looking at a Woman and Weird Girls: Writing the Art Monster; the novels, Ghosts of America and Filthy Creation; and the novel/creative nonfiction book Goblin Mode: A Speculative Memoir.

 PopMatters wrote of Weird Girls, “I’d like to buy a hundred copies and donate one to every public library within a 100-mile radius of my house to ensure that the next generation of women growing up all around me will have easy access to this necessary little lighthouse with its bloody but unbowed heart of feminist grotesquerie.”

 Hagood is a recipient of a 2021 NYFA City Arts Corps Grant.
-Her novel, Misfits, was a finalist for the 2021 University of New Orleans Press Lab Prize.
-Her essay, “Cooking My Father Back to Life,” was a Finalist for Roxane Gay’s Audacious Book Club Essay Contest.
-Her work has been most recently anthologized in Embodied: An Intersectional Feminist Comics Poetry Anthology (A Wave Blue World, 2021) and 36 New York Poets (Shinchosha, 2022).
+Her novel, Misfits, was a finalist for the 2021 University of New Orleans Press Lab Prize and her novel Goblin Mode was a finalist for the 2024 Santa Fe Writers Project Literary Awards.
+Her essay, “Cooking My Father Back to Life,” was a finalist for Roxane Gay’s Audacious Book Club Essay Contest.

 EDITING & SCHOLARSHIP

-She is the Translation Editor at Hanging Loose Press, where she edits select titles and The Loose Translation Award, jointly sponsored by Hanging Loose Press and the MFA program in Creative Writing and Literary Translation of Queens College, CUNY.
+Hagood is the Translation Editor at Hanging Loose Press, where she edits select titles and The Loose Translation Award, jointly sponsored by Hanging Loose Press and the MFA program in Creative Writing and Literary Translation of Queens College, CUNY.

-She holds a PhD from Fordham, where she was awarded an Academy of American Poets College Prize.
-Her dissertation, Women Who Like to Watch: Twentieth Century American Cinepoetry, explored intersections between poetry and film.
-She’s interested in hybridity and texts that bend and blend genres.
 Her academic articles have appeared in journals including Resources for American Literary Study, Texas Studies in Literature and Language, Pennsylvania Literary Journal, and Caribbean Literature, Language, and Culture.
-These essays cover topics including speculative fiction; antiracist, multimodal composition pedagogy; the rhetoric of humor; Orhan Pamuk’s My Name is Red; Mark Danielewski’s House of Leaves; Theresa Cha’s Dictee; and the representation of the Caribbean in U.S. popular culture.
+These essays cover such topics as speculative fiction; antiracist, multimodal composition pedagogy; the rhetoric of humor; Orhan Pamuk’s My Name is Red; Mark Danielewski’s House of Leaves; Theresa Cha’s Dictee; and the representation of the Caribbean in U.S. popular culture.

 You can read more about her books here.